BabsLabs/errormoji/README.md

 ```

 ### Enabling in Rails (Per-Environment)

-In a Rails app, you can enable `Errormoji` on a per-environment basis by adding a configuration line to your environment files:
+Errormoji provides a Railtie for seamless Rails integration.
+You can opt in or out of emoji error decoration by setting a configuration variable in your Rails environment files:

 ```ruby
 # config/environments/development.rb
 Rails.application.config.errormoji_enabled = true
 ```

-Then, `Errormoji` will automatically enable global exception decoration based on this configuration.
+The Railtie will automatically enable or disable global exception decoration based on this configuration.
 For example, you can enable it in `development` and `test` environments but leave it disabled in `production`:

 ```ruby
 # config/environments/test.rb